polterguy/rosetta/README.md

 use as possible, and will among other things automatically create a default configuration file, the first time you use it.

-It has no dependencies when built, and should easily start simply by executing the main process image, automatically creating its own configuration file.
+It has no dependencies when built, and should easily start, simply by executing the main process image, automatically creating its own configuration file.

 Rosetta is also highly *"forgiving"* in regards to the HTTP standard.
 This means